jspyeatt/training-react2/README.md

 The above will fail because arrow functions are not bound to their parent objects, so the `this` keyword is undefined.

 #### es6 method definition syntax on objects.

+Accessing the `this` object in cityMsgs will work below because it's within a named function.
 ```javascript
 const user2 = {
     name: 'John',